Presnensky District: Modern history

 In the 1920s, streets of central Presnya were rebuilt into five to six story housing for the workers, although most of the district remained wooden low-rises.
 Stalinist construction projects concentrated on Garden Ring, while the working-class areas east of it were neglected.
 In the Leonid Brezhnev era, major administrative buildings were built including the White House of Russia (1975–1981), Comecon Building (1964–1968) and the Center for International Trade (1977–1981), and numerous look-alike apartment blocks.

 Moscow-City project, conceived in 1992, commenced after the 1998 crises.
 At the same time, old industrial properties are torn down and replaced with office space of varying quality.
 Tram network in Presnensky District, severely cut in 1950s and 1973, was destroyed in 2000–2004 (see photographs with English text tram.rusign.com).

-Some of the factories located in the district, such as Trekhgornaya Manufaktura, had been converted in the loft area with offices of fashion and media companies, including Forward Media Group, as well as restaurants, bars and night clubs.
-Another big manufactory known as Zavod Krasnaya Presnya was pulled down and new residential district appeared instead.
+Some of the factories located in the district, such as Trekhgornaya Manufaktura, had been converted in the loft area with offices of fashion and media companies.